Proven Reasons Why Too Much Sugar is BadAll Admin

 What are the effects of too much sugar?

 Eating too much sugar has various negative impacts on the human body.
-Here are some known effects of eating too much sugar.
+Here are some known effects of eating too much.

 - Weight gain